Use these helpful guidelines to make your visit to Meher Mount more enjoyable.

 ALL VISITORS ARE WELCOME

 Meher Mount welcomes visitors of all faiths or of no faith at all.
-Because Avatar Meher Baba is universal, Meher Mount is a universal center — accessible to all.
+It is a place of pilgrimage in honor of Avatar Meher Baba.
+Meher Mount is a universal center because Meher Baba is universal — accessible to all.

 Thursday – Sunday: 12:00 p.m. to 5:00 p.m.

 Monday – Wednesday: Closed

 Open Silence Day: Monday, July 10, 2017 - 12:00 p.m. to 5:00 p.m.

 Meher Mount is designed for day pilgrimage, and there are no overnight facilities.
 Visitors to the area can select from a number of places to stay in the nearby towns of Ojai or Santa Paula.
 (See Area Information.)

 One of the attractions of Meher Mount is its natural setting and accessible wilderness.
 Thus, one of the objectives is to preserve as much of that wilderness feeling as possible.
 Therefore, facilities are limited – both by design and by circumstance.

 When Meher Baba visited Meher Mount in 1956, He spent time alone under Baba’s Tree.
 It is a touchpoint for many visitors who find inspiration, solace, and rejuvenation by spending time there.
 Baba's Tree is to be shared by all.
 There is no exclusive use.
 Please respect Baba’s Tree by maintaining tranquility and quiet when visiting.
 Do not climb in the tree.
 There are no picnics or food under Baba’s Tree.

 Meher Mount is not an event venue for the general public.
 No workshops, discussion groups, or scheduled group activities are to be held without prior approval.